ExploratoryEngineering/data-mapper-chain/README.md

 ## Pluggable
 While the lib provide a decent amount of mappers as a starting point, I know I don't cover every use case out there.

+## Tiny
+The library relies mostly on native functions meaning it shouldn't get too big.
+More complex mappers should be application specific and be a part of the application which imports the library.